UoB-HPC/hpc-course-examples/mpi/example6/README.md

-Example 6: Composite messages
+Example 6: Composite Messages
 =============================

 Sending many messages between processes can significantly slow your programs.
 Especially if the communications network has a high latency.

-If you need to send many pieces of information, one approch to improving efficiency is to combine several pieces of information into a single message.
-MPI offers us two ways to aglomorate our variables.
-The first is to create a user derived type which can be a compound of intrinsic types.
-The second is to pack a number of variables into a message buffer prior to transmission and unpack them again at the receiving end.
+If you need to send many pieces of information, one approach to improving efficiency is to combine several pieces of information into a single message.
+MPI offers us two ways to
+agglomerate our variables.
+The first is to create a user
+derived type which can be a compound of intrinsic types.
+The
+second is to pack a number of variables into a message buffer prior to transmission and unpack them again at the receiving end.

-Both of these appraoches can be very effective.
-However, care must be taken.
+Both of these approaches can be very effective.
+However, care
+must be taken.
 Pitfalls include:

-1. If we try to aglomorate too much information on a process before transmission, we could end up delaying the receiving process which could have been kept busy if only information had been sent to them earlier.
+1. If we try to agglomerate too much information on a process before transmission, we could end up delaying the receiving process which could have been kept busy if only information had been sent to them earlier.

-2. We should also be mindful of the computation cost of the aglomoration on the sending process.
+2. We should also be mindful of the computation cost of the agglomeration on the sending process.
 If the communication network has a very low latency, we may have done better by sending the information piece-meal.